-The Government of India (GOI) had introduced the National Rural Employment Guarantee Act (NREGA) in the year of 2005.
-This was later renamed to Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA).
-The act is aimed at the provision of livelihood, employment, and sustenance to the rural population of India.
+The National Rural Employment Guarantee Act (NREGA) was introduced by the Government of India (GOI) in the year 2005.
+The name of the act was eventually changed to Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA).
+This act focuses on improving the livelihood security of the rural people in India.

 Table of Contents

-As per the MGNREGA, any adult non-skilled worker from a rural region of India will be eligible to get a guaranteed job under the 100-day job scheme in every financial year.
-If an individual enrolls himself or herself under this scheme, they will be eligible for a job within 15 days from the date of registration under the act.
+As per the MGNREGA, any adult non-skilled worker from a rural region of India will be eligible to get a guaranteed job under the 100-day job scheme every financial year.
+If an individual enrols himself under this scheme, he will be eligible for a job within 15 days from the date of registration under the act.
 At present, the minimum wages are decided by the respective state governments.
 This act is effective across all the states in India except for Jammu and Kashmir.

 MGNREGA - Key Highlights and Objectives

 As per the scheme, the following are the core objectives -